 Pumpkin Snickerdoodles

-Soft and Chewy Pumpkin Snickerdoodles — Soft and pillowy in the middle, chewy around the edges, and ever so slightly crisp on the bottom!
+๐Ÿ๐Ÿงก๐Ÿ‚ Soft and Chewy Pumpkin Snickerdoodles are soft and pillowy in the middle, chewy around the edges, and ever so slightly crisp on the bottom!
 Classic snickerdoodles get a makeover with the addition of pumpkin puree and pumpkin pie spices!
-So EASY and the dough can be made in advance, and perfect for all those COZY fall vibes!
+They’re so EASY and the dough can be made in advance, making it perfect for all those COZY fall vibes!

 Need to Use up Your Pumpkin Puree?
 Try These Recipes!